TheBottiger/Neo-OS-oelinux/README.md

-# wire-os
+# Neo-Os

-The main repo for WireOS.
+The main repo for Neo-OS.

-WireOS serves as a nice, stable, and maintained base for Vector CFW.
+Neo-OS serves as a nice matrix experience and maintained base for Vector CFW.

 This builds the OS, the /anki programs (`victor`), and creates a final OTA.
-This repo can be thought of as `wire-os-oelinux`.
+This repo can be thought of as `Neo-OS-oelinux`.

 ## Submodules